pph002/Small-task/README.md

 # Small-task
 Different screens I made for the application.

-Currently using Virstual Studio Code as editor.
+Currently using Virtual Studio Code as editor.

 ### **HOW TO I RUN IT?**
 You can run it on Expo app on your phone by scanning